 The Group has a number of strategic investments in listed entities which are not accounted for as subsidiaries, associates or jointly controlled entities.
-For those equity investments, the Group has made an irrevocable election to classify the investments at fair value through other comprehensive income rather than through profit or loss as the Group considers this measurement to be the most representative of the business model for these assets.
-They are carried at fair value with changes in fair value recognised in other comprehensive income and accumulated in the fair value through other comprehensive income reserve.
-Upon disposal, any balance within fair value through other comprehensive income reserve is reclassified directly to accumulated profits and is not reclassified to profit or loss.
+For those equity investments, the Group has made an irrevocable election to classify the investments at FVOCI rather than through profit or loss as the Group considers this measurement to be the most representative of the business model for these assets.
+They are carried at fair value with changes in fair value recognised in other comprehensive income and accumulated in the FVOCI reserve.
+Upon disposal, any balance within FVOCI reserve is reclassified directly to accumulated profits and is not reclassified to profit or loss.